How Do You Cancel A Credit Card?

 If you have credit card debt, you'll need to pay off your outstanding balance (or get a balance transfer credit card) before you can cancel your credit card.
 If you have recurring bills or subscriptions on your credit card, cancel them or transfer them to a different card.

-Once your final payment has been processed, check your account online or at the bank to make sure you have a zero balance.
+Once your final payment has been processed, check your account, either online or at the bank, to ensure your balance is zero.

 3. Call or go into the bank to cancel the card

-Once you know you don’t owe anything and you’re not leaving any rewards on the table, call the bank or head into a local branch.
-Tell the representative you’d like to cancel the card.
-It should only take a few minutes for them to process your request.
+Once you know you don't owe anything and you're not leaving any rewards on the table, call the bank or head into a local branch.
+Tell the representative you'd like to cancel the card.
+It should take them only a few minutes to process your request.

 It's also a good idea to request written confirmation that your balance is 100% settled.